 Traditional Baptism Ceremony

-- Our celebrant does not make changes for you.
-If you do make changes to the ceremony we ask that the final draft of your ceremony be sent to the celebrant at least two weeks prior to the ceremony date if possible.
+- If you do make changes to the ceremony, we ask that the you send the final draft of your ceremony to your celebrant at least two weeks prior to the ceremony date.
+Please note that our officiants do not make changes to the ceremony.

-- We suggest you decorate a table with a white tablecloth, a lit candle or flowers etc. The celebrant will need a small container/dish etc of water on the table for the ceremony.
-You may want ambient music playing in the background or have a friend play a solo etc. You can have a designated camera person.
-Feel free to involve others in the ceremony as readers, musicians, etc.
+- How should you decorate the table for the ceremony?
+We suggest you add a white tablecloth, a lit candle or flowers.
+The celebrant will need a small container/dish of water on the table for the ceremony.
+You may wish to have ambient music playing in the background or have a friend play a solo.
+You can have a designated camera person.
+Feel free to involve others in the ceremony as readers.

-- Witnesses, Sponsors, God Parents are not necessary in the ceremony but they are a nice touch.
+- Your do not require witnesses, sponsors or godparents for the ceremony but they are a nice touch.

 Welcome to each one of you.
-My name is [Officiant], and we're here today to participate in this Baptism Ceremony, and to give thanks and celebrate our joy in the arrival of a precious child.
+My name is [Celebrant’s Name], and we're here today to participate in this baptism ceremony, and to give thanks and celebrate our joy in the arrival of a precious child.

-[Mom] and [Dad] want to share their joy with you and they look forward to your continuing involvement with their child's life in the years ahead.
+[Parent1] and [Parent2] want to share their joy with you and they look forward to your continuing involvement with their child's life in the years ahead.
 They are also aware of the great responsibility that is now theirs.
-A great deal of their lives will be involved in caring for their child, and guiding him/her through the many paths of life.
+A great deal of their lives will be involved in caring for their child and guiding him/her through the many paths of life.

 As the years go by, their role as parents will be assisted and enhanced by each one of you here today, as well as by the friends and family that are unable to be here.